kubeflow/pipelines/manifests/gcp_marketplace/README.md

 # Kubeflow Pipelines for GKE Marketplace

+> **Alpha version:**
+Kubeflow Pipelines on GCP Marketplace is currently in **Alpha** with limited support.
+The Kubeflow team is interested in any feedback you may have, in particular with regards to usability of the feature.

 Kubeflow Pipelines can be installed using either of the following approaches:

 * [Using the Google Cloud Platform Console](#using-install-platform-console)